 Interested in installing a solar energy system on your home or business?

 To maximize the benefits of having your own solar power system, make sure the electricity it generates is not lost to energy-inefficiency in your home.
 You probably have a lot of questions and we offer answers to some of the most common ones below.
 In some locations across DEC’s service territory, members are no longer able to install solar generation systems that feed energy back onto Cooperative power lines.
 In these areas, so many solar installations have been installed that it is not safe for additional power to be fed onto our distribution system.
 The addition of new solar systems in these areas would overburden the system and cause possible damage or the failure of electrical equipment leading to power outages.
 Please click HERE to view a map where members can no longer install solar arrays.
 Those areas are shaded in red.
 Members who live in areas shaded in yellow on the map may require an interconnect study to be completed before they install solar on their home or business.
+Please note that the boundaries and substation statuses are approximate, and that further analysis must be completed before approval of an interconnection.
 Please contact DEC with any questions at 855-332-9090.